Apache Kafka - K8s

 Note This feature is available on Charmed Kafka K8s and Charmed ZooKeeper K8s from revisions 53 and 49, respectively.
 Upgrade from previous versions is not supported.

-Charm upgrades allow admins to upgrade both operator code (e.g. the revision used by the charm) and/or the workload version.
+Charm upgrades can include both upgrades of operator code (e.g. the revision used by the charm) and/or the workload version.
 Note that since the charm code pins a particular version of the workload, a charm upgrade may or may not involve also a workload version upgrade.
 In general, the following guide only applies for in-place upgrades that involve (at most) minor version upgrade of Kafka workload, e.g. between Kafka 3.4.x to 3.5.x.
-Major workload upgrades are generally NOT SUPPORTED, and they should be carried out using full cluster to cluster migrations.
-Please refer to the how-to guide about cluster migration here for more information on how this can be achieved.
+Major workload upgrades are generally NOT SUPPORTED, and they should be carried out using full cluster-to-cluster migrations.
+Please refer to the how-to guide about cluster migration for more information on how this can be achieved.

 Perform other extraordinary operations on the Kafka cluster while upgrading is not supported.
-As an examples, these may be (but not limited to) the following:
+As an example, these may be (but not limited to) the following:

 1. Adding or removing units